EnigmaCurry/blog.rymcg.tech/content/blog/linux/restic_backup.md

 backup now
 ```

-### Install the systemd service, scheduling the backup to automatically run
+### Install the systemd service

+This will schedule the backup to automatically run daily
-   daily

 ```
 backup enable
 ```

-### Check the status (See the next and previous timers)
+### Check the status

+This will show you the last time and the next time that the timers will run the
+backup job:

 ```
 backup status
 ```

 ### List snapshots

 ```
 backup snapshots
 ```